andreeaelena/hydratic/README.md

 # hydratic

+### DESCRIPTION:

+Keeping hydrated is a very important task that we should be doing daily, but sometimes we need an extra motivation to stay on track.
+Hydratic helps you set a hydration level that you want to achieve daily and log every water intake throughout the day.
+You can also set reminders to make sure you don’t forget to drink water if you’re having a busy day.
+Hydratic also lets you see your progress and figure out what are the days that need more attention from your side.

 ### NOTE:

 The app uses **Firebase Auth** and **Firebase Realtime Database**.
 This means that it needs to be configured with a `google-services.json` config file.